Select 'Apply to REP' under Program-Specific Elements to apply to this rotation.

 Residents must currently be enrolled, and in good standing, in an Accreditation Council of Graduate Medical Education (ACGME)-accredited internal medicine or pediatric program in the United States at the time of application for an elective rotation.
 Foreign medical school graduates, in addition to the above, must have ECFMG certification.

 At present, no living quarters are available on the NIH campus.
-For information on rooms for rent or other available housing in the area, please call the NIH Recreation and Welfare (R&W) Association-Housing Office at (301) 496-4600.
 Residents are responsible for making their own travel and living arrangements.